 As for items targeting children at their eye-level, don’t bring them shopping if that’s possible.
 Leave them with a friend or family member whilst you shop.
 However, if you have to bring them with you, you’ll just have to try your hardest to resist your little one’s adorable pleading looks and hope they won’t throw a tantrum when you say, “no”!

-It’s not just slowing us down and drawing attention to things at eye-level that are part of a grocery store’s arsenal of tricks.
+It’s not just slowing us down and drawing attention to things at eye-level that are part of the the huge set of supermarket tricks.
 They also want to make you feel hungry.

 Why?
 Because when you’re hungry you buy more.
 When you walk through the store you can smell that freshly baked bread, or that succulent rotisserie chicken.
 It’s fairly straight forward.
 If you’re hungry, you’ll buy more food: that seems perfectly logical.